Print and web: two sides of the same design coin.

 Though print and web designers have a lot in common, there are some important variations that people (both outside and inside the industry) often don’t understand — ranging from workflow and file formats to tools and terminology.
 While certainly not extensive, the following guide offers a brief overview of some of the biggest (and often, the most confusing) differences between the two disciplines.

 Print design is any design where the final form is intended to be printed.
-In today's world of digital design tools, it's likely that the actually designing will be done on a computer, and even on the web itself.
+In today's world of digital design tools, it's likely that the actual designing will be done on a computer, and even on the web itself.
 But the end product will be printed.
-This covers items such as brochures, flyers, labels, shopping bags, business cards, posters, book covers – even t-shirts!
+This covers items such as brochures, flyers, shopping bags, stickers, labels, book covers, posters, business cards – even t-shirts!

 Web design is a combination of skillsets that goes into the design and creation of websites.
 Web design isn't just about the graphics on the site, but also the overall look of the webpage, the user experience, usability and accessibility.
 It is design that is intended to be viewed on a computer, mobile or other device with a web connection.